iitbaakash/Educational-Content-on-Android/README.rst

    or Internal SD CARD(mnt/sdcard) there should be a folder named ``educational content``.
 #.
 In ``educational content`` folder there should be three more folders named ``Html`` ``Pdf``  and ``Video``.
 #.
 In the Html folder insert Html pages, in Pdf folder insert Pdf files and
-   in Video folder insert their video files.
+   in Video folder insert video files.